xwy2756/NClientV2Downloadbook-to-LANraragi/README.md

 !!!!!!!!!
 Machine Translation WARNING!!!!!!!!!

-!!!!!I'm not sure how this will affect Lanrargi,if which has comics from other sources, and I highly recommend exporting a backup Lanrargi file as a backup before you start!!!!!
+!!!!!If which has comics from other sources,I'm not sure how this will affect Lanrargi, and I highly recommend exporting a backup Lanrargi file as a backup before you start!!!!!

 Upload the NClientV2 downloaded book to LANraragi and save the corresponding Tag